(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 The easiest way to identify this variety is by looking for extra hair above Kennedy’s ear.

 There other differences between the accented and normal hair varieties.
 But you need a microscope in order to see them easily.
+Check out this easy to use USB microscope.

 The lower left serif of the “I” in the word “liberty” is truncated in the accented variety.
 Flip the coin and look to the arrows between the eagle and the scroll.
 One of them should have gaps near the stars in the accented version.